-This section describes the business requirements for Biometric Air Exit.
-The term 'system' in Section 3 refers to any physical equipment, software and/or any resource involved in the Biometric Air Exit process.
+This section describes the business requirements for Biometric Air Exit and approved TVS use cases.
+The term 'system' in Section 3 refers to any physical equipment, software and/or any resource involved in the Biometric Air Exit process or approved TVS use case.